fryguybob/STM-Commentary/GHCSTMNotes.md

 # Introduction

 This document give an overview of the runtime system (RTS) support for GHC's STM implementation.
-Specifically we look at the case where fine grain locking is used (`STM_FG_LOCKS`).
+We will focus on the case where fine grain locking is used (`STM_FG_LOCKS`).

 Some details about the implementation can be found in the papers